ramonfmir/deblurring-public/README.md

 We then train in constant size batches selected from the shuffled dataset.
 Once we have iterated over the dataset once, we reshuffle and start again.
 To each batch, and for each image in the batch, we derive the blurred image from the original image using our blur function.
 Thus, the cost of the network output is the mean square of the different between the output (deblurred) image and the original image.
 We use an Adam Optimiser to train the weights on the aforementioned cost with a learning rate that decays exponentially over time.

+To run the trianing script we run the following:
+`python3 cnn_denoiser/train.py --run restart --num_iter 99999 --model moussaka`

 ## Model Evaluation
 When training our model we used Tensorboard to evaluate its progress.
 Every 10 batches we save an image from just one channel of the propagation described above.
 We also record the average error of the batch and the current learning rate which are plotted as graphs.